SLKQ1/SurfsUp-Game/README.md

 SurfsUp! is a CS:GO Surf inspired game with new competative multiplayer elements.

 ### Prerequisites
-The Game is built on the Unity game engine for familiarity with unity and the unity editor is benificial.
-It is also recommended that you have unity installed.
+The Game is built on the Unity game engine so familiarity with Unity and the Unity editor is benificial.
+It is also recommended that you have Unity installed.

 ### Getting Started
 Use git or the download button to download the game source code.
 Or clone the project through the command line.